Australia’s First Purpose-Built Female Factory

 The Greenway Hospital and Greenway’s Matron’s Quarters, storerooms, and factory committee room where the women were assigned to masters and, alternatively, met their future husbands are also intact, as are the third-class sleeping quarters and penitentiary yard.
 The 1830s courtyard walls and Gipps Courtyard remain with discarded convict stone in situ but without the solitary confinement cells.
 In other parts of the site, later buildings from the post-factory era were constructed over the building footprints of workshops, kitchens, and washhouses.

-Michaela Ann Cameron, “Parramatta Female Factory,” Female Factory Online (2016) https://parramattafemalefactory.org/about/history/the-factory-above-the-gaol/, accessed [insert current date]
+Michaela Ann Cameron, “Parramatta Female Factory: Australia’s First Purpose-Built Female Factory,” Female Factory Online (2016) https://parramattafemalefactory.org/about/history/parramatta-female-factory, accessed [insert current date]

 Geoff Barker, “Female Factory and the Thwaites and Reed Turret Clock,” Parramatta Heritage Centre (2015), http://arc.parracity.nsw.gov.au/blog/2015/08/07/female-factory-and-the-thwaites-and-reed-turret-clock/, accessed 28 February 2017